-How to avoid paying lenders mortgage insurance
+How can I avoid paying lenders mortgage insurance?

-To avoid lenders mortgage insurance, a deposit of 20 per cent or more of the property purchase price is needed.
 Ways to save the 20 per cent deposit required could include asking your parents to chip in, finding a higher paying or secondary job, or allowing yourself more time to grow your deposit.

 Some borrowers can avoid paying lenders mortgage insurance by borrowing more than 80 per cent of a property’s purchase price.
-This type of offer is only available to high quality, low risk borrowers, i.e. employed full-time in secure, long-term jobs with a stable housing history and evidence of genuine savings and no black marks against their credit file.
+This type of offer, however is only available to high quality, low risk borrowers, i.e. employed full-time in secure, long-term jobs with a stable housing history and evidence of genuine savings and no black marks against their credit file.

 Does a family guarantee help me avoid paying lenders mortgage insurance?